sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 Find the media you want to share in the JWMMF media playback control window, and press the "play" button.
 The media will now be visible to those at the Kingdom Hall, and shared over Zoom.

 When you're done sharing media, hit <kbd>Alt</kbd> <kbd>S</kbd> to end Zoom screen sharing.
-The KH monitor will now show the yeartext.
+The Kingdom Hall monitor will now show the yeartext.

-#### Displaying remote Zoom participants on the KH monitor
+#### Displaying remote Zoom participants on the Kingdom Hall monitor

-Press the "hide/show media presentation screen" button in the lower right corner of the JWMMF media playback control window to **hide** the media presentation window.
-The Zoom meeting will now be visible on the KH monitor.
+Press the "hide/show media presentation screen" button in the lower right corner of the JWMMF media playback control window, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **hide** the media presentation window.
+The Zoom meeting will now be visible on the Kingdom Hall monitor.

-<blockquote>If the participant has media to show, follow the steps under the *Sharing media at the Kingdom Hall and over Zoom* subheading.</blockquote>
+<blockquote>If the participant has media to show, follow the steps under the <strong>Sharing media at the Kingdom Hall and over Zoom</strong> subheading.</blockquote>

-Once the participant has finished their part, press the "hide/show media presentation screen" button in the lower right corner of the JWMMF media playback control window to **show** the media presentation window.
-The KH monitor will now show the yeartext.
+Once the participant has finished their part, press the "hide/show media presentation screen" button in the lower right corner of the JWMMF media playback control window, or <kbd>Alt</kbd> <kbd>Z</kbd>, to **show** the media presentation window.
+The Kingdom Hall monitor will now show the yeartext.

 ### Screenshots